python/cpython/Doc/distutils/apiref.rst

    For AIX, the tag returns a value that reflects the architecture of the current processor.
-Starting the Python 3.9 and Python 3.8.1 the tag includes sufficient information to be useable for AIX build distributions.
+Starting the Python 3.9 and Python 3.8.1 the tag includes sufficient information to be useable for AIX build distributions (bdist).
    The new tag starts with "AIX" to distinguish it from the old tag that starts with "aix".
-   The additional fields (seperated by ``'-'``) represent the combined values of the AIX Version, Release andi Technology Level, BuildDate, and the bit-size.
+The additional fields (seperated by ``'-'``) represent the combined values of AIX Version, Release and Technology Level, BuildDate, and bit-size.

    Examples of returned values on AIX:

-   * ``aix-6.1``
+   * ``aix-6.1``          # old

-   * ``aix-7.1``
+   * ``aix-7.2``          # old

    * ``AIX-5307-0747-32`` # 32-bit build on AIX ``oslevel -s``: 5300-07-00-0000